facebook

 Plastics

-Revenue from our plastics activities registered stable growth of $0.1 million or 1.8% in the current financial period as compared its corresponding period in 2022.
-We managed to stabilise our customer base, focusing on generating revenue through selling products with sustainable margins, such as essential items used to enhance hygiene protocols for the food and beverage and healthcare sectors.
+Our plastics activities recorded a slight decrease of $0.2 million or 4.4% in the current financial period as compared to the corresponding period in 2024.
+Despite this, we maintained a stable customer base by focusing on generating revenue through the sale of products with sustainable margins, such as essential items that support hygiene protocols in the healthcare and waste management sectors, as well as products serving the hospitality segment

 Other income mainly consists of handling income derived from the handling of transshipments in relation to our aquaculture business.
 The decrease in handling income was in tandem with the decrease in transshipments activities during the current financial period.

-The impairment losses on trade receivables were derived at by ascertaining the amount of expected credit losses that would result from all possible default events over the expected life of these receivables during both periods, which was in compliance with SFRS(I) 9 Financial Instruments.
+The impairment loss on trade receivables were determined by ascertaining the expected credit losses arising from all possible default events over the expected life of the receivables during the financial period, in accordance with SFRS(I) 9 Financial Instruments.

 The tax expense was mainly in relation to the operating profits registered by the profitable entities within the Group.